MathFrenchToast/AzureAIStudio-demo/README.md

 ## TODO
 - [x] add a diagram
+- [x] create code to demonstrate how to migrate from openai to azure openai
 - [ ] create simple python rag code instead of default tutorial
 - [ ] add TFstate management